Back to main menu

 Who wouldn't want that?

 But transactional email's deliverability strength can also be a potential weakness.
-If, for whatever reason, your transactional email lands in your recipient's spam folder, it can be detrimental to your business's customer relationship management (CRM).
+If, for whatever reason, your transactional email lands in your recipient's spam folder, it can be detrimental to the overall customer experience.

 • Using dedicated IP addresses for your transactional emails and your marketing campaigns.

-• Properly configuring your email platform (SPF, DKIM, DMARC).
+• Properly configuring your email authentication (SPF, DKIM, DMARC).

 • Using the same IP address and the same domain name for all your transactional emails.